altersun/demoreel/README.md

 ### Makefile though?
 Aren't there like a billion newer build tools?
 Yes!
 But while GNU Make is the oldest and one of the most-side-eyed, it *is* ubiquitious, lightweight, and probably not going away for a while.

+## D-Stack
+I built my own website managing everything from the Docker compose files to the nginx configurations to the Sanic routes.
+It's not the flashiest but it was more about learning the server side of things than the user-side sparkle.
+### What's involved?
+Um, Docker, nginx, and Sanic, among some other things.
+### How do I check it out?
+If it's live, head to [http://www.donnybrook.boston](http://www.donnybrook.boston).
+You can also read about the details [here](http://www.donnybrook.boston/about) or in the [README file with the source](https://github.com/altersun/d-stack).

 ## X Macro
 The X macro is a neat trick which has been available in C for decades but almost no one seems to know about.
 It allows a developer to maintain parallel sets of data, like enumerated values and string representations of the names of those values, with little extra effort over time.
 ### What's involved?